Virtual Clinic Videos

 Vance, MMR

-the pickle and vinegar industries during the time period
+pickle and vinegar industries during the time period from the

-pickles and vinegar were made and processed, including
+and vinegar were made and processed, including looking at the

-looking at the typical structures and facilities used in
+typical structures and facilities used in their production.

-their production.
-We'll also talk about the special railroad
+We'll also talk about the special railroad cars used to

-cars used to transport pickles and vinegar.
-We'll finish by
+transport pickles and vinegar.
+We'll finish by surveying some

-surveying some of the structures and freight car models
+of the structures and freight car models commercially

-commercially available in our hobby that can be used to
+available in our hobby that can be used to represent the

 Visual Aids and Wiring Techniques — Pete